DHA eNews – U.S. Imports Of Hardwood Plywood Drop By 7%

 17 U.S. forest products industry associations, representing key sectors, have signed a joint statement urging the European Commission to further amend the EU Deforestation Regulation (EUDR).
 Specifically, the associations ask for practical changes to the plot-level geolocation data requirements.

-On March 13, President Trump issued two executive orders on housing designed to remove regulatory barriers and provide better access to mortgage credit with the goal of easing the housing affordability crisis.
+On March 13, President Trump issued two executive orders on housing designed to remove regulatory barriers and provide better access to mortgage credit with the goal of improving housing affordability.

 U.S. trade discussions with Canada to prepare for the mandatory review of the United States-Mexico-Canada Agreement (USMCA) are lagging behind those with Mexico, said the U.S. Trade Representative.
 Two key issues being negotiated are the rules of origin requirements - what qualifies as a North American product under USMCA - and transshipment.